DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "Ah, and two above are the same."

 Succubus pointed at two shadows, standing on top of the building.
-Although Kai couldn't properly see them due to dark barrier, but they seem to look quite bigger than Hinemaril.
+Although Kai couldn't properly see them due to dark barrier, but they seem to look quite bigger than Hinemarill.

 _Hero rank demons._